yorkie/rust.js/README.md

 Rust.js
 -------------

-NPM and Node.js compatible backend JavaScript platform, which is implemented in Rust.
+Run your JavaScript apps backed by Rust.

 Build
 -------------